-Under Colorado law, bicyclists can pass one another or ride side-by-side so long as they maintain a three-foot cushion with automobiles and don’t impede the normal flow of traffic.
+Under Colorado law, bicyclists can pass one another or ride side-by-side so long as they maintain a three-foot cushion from automobiles and don’t impede the normal flow of traffic.

 Anti-Harassment of Cyclists

-Bicyclists are protected by law from being harassed in any way, including the throwing of any object at a cyclist or driving toward a cyclist in a dangerous manner.
+Bicyclists are protected by law from being harassed in any way, including the throwing of any object at a cyclist or driving toward a cyclist dangerously.

 Common Bicycle Accident Injuries in Colorado

 Bicyclists are much more likely than other drivers on the road to suffer a wide range of serious injuries after an accident because of their lack of protection.
 Some of the most common injuries after a bicycle accident include:

 Bicycle accidents occur so often in Colorado and nationwide for a variety of reasons.
 As more bicyclists are hitting the road, fewer are taking the time to become familiar with their legal obligations as a rider.
 Bicyclists who don’t understand Colorado bicycle laws and customs are more likely to impede traffic and cause an accident.